Jewellery and valuables insurance

 Other items, such as audio equipment, computers, bicycles, musical instruments and collectables, like Star Wars action figures for example, can also be valuable.
 But these items may not be classed as ‘valuables’.

-The general rule of thumb is that if the cost of replacing an item exceeds the single item limit shown in your contents insurance, then you should consider it as valuable.
-You can usually ask the insurer to cover the item separately for an additional cost.
+The general rule of thumb is that if the cost of replacing an item exceeds the single item limit shown in your contents insurance documents, then you may need to consider it as valuable and it'll need to be specified on your insurance.

 It's also quite likely that there’ll be a limit on the amount your insurer will pay out for any one item.
 We call this the ‘single item limit’.